openshift/origin-aggregated-logging/deployment/README.md

 #### Storage

-The deployer initially creates an ephemeral deployment in which all of a pod's data will be lost any time it is restarted.
+By default, the deployer creates an ephemeral deployment in which all of a pod's data will be lost any time it is restarted.
 For production use you should specify a persistent storage volume for each deployment of ElasticSearch.
-Use the `oc volume` command for adding volumes to deployments.
+The deployer parameters with `PVC` in the name should be used for this.
+You can either use a pre-existing set of PVCs (specify a common prefix for their names and append numbers starting at 1, for example with default prefix `logging-es-` supply PVCs `logging-es-1`, `logging-es-2`, etc.), or the deployer can create them with a request for a specified size.
+This is the recommended method of supplying persistent storage.

-For example, to use a local directory on the host (which is actually recommended by Elastic in order to take advantage of fast local disk):
+You may instead choose to add volumes manually to deployments with the `oc volume` command.
+For example, to use a local directory on the host (which is actually recommended by Elastic in order to take advantage of local disk performance):

     $ oc volume dc/logging-es-rca2m9u8 \
               --add --overwrite --name=elasticsearch-storage \